dinngo/furucombo-contract/.gitlab/merge_request_templates/default_mr_template.md

 - [ ] Implementation follows the [guidelines](GUIDELINES.md) of the project.
 - [ ] Coding style follows the [Coding Style](https://app.asana.com/0/1110393615095724/1202201092359525/f).
-- [ ] Unit test is provided and passed.
+- [ ] Unit tests(include all reverted cases) are provided and passed.
-- [ ] All the reverted path are tested.
+- [ ] Unused code are removed.
-- [ ] Most of the unused code are removed.
+- [ ] Functions are written with comments.

 ### Security